Materials-Consortia/OPTIMADE/optimade.md

 By default, all API responses MUST comply with the [JSON API v1.0](http://jsonapi.org/format/1.0) specification.
 In particular, all endpoints MUST be able to respond in the JSON API format.

-Each endpoint MAY support additional formats, and declare these formats in its own `info` endpoint (see section [4.3.2.
+Each endpoint MAY support additional formats, and SHOULD declare these formats under `endpoint/info` (see section [4.3.2.
 Entry Listing Info Endpoints](#h.4.3.2)).
 Clients can request these formats using the `response_format` URL query parameter (see below).
 Specifying a `response_format` URL query parameter different from `json` allows the API to break conformance with the JSON API specification not only in response format but also, e.g., in terms of how content negotiation is implemented.

-API implementations MAY support additional formats beyond the ones specified in this document.
-In this case, the corresponding `response_format` identifiers MUST be include a database-provider-specific prefix as defined in [Appendix 1](#h.app1).
+Database-provider-specific `response format` identifiers MUST be include a database-provider-specific prefix as defined in [Appendix 1](#h.app1).

 ### <a name="h.3.3.2">3.3.2.
-JSON API Response Schema: Common Fields</a>
+JSON Response Schema: Common Fields</a>

 Every response SHOULD contain the following fields, and MUST contain at least one of: